11 May 2021 | Updated: March 8, 2022

-The work of architect Patrizia Burato, this open-plan 150-square metre apartment joins the kitchen to the dining room with black framed sliding doors and Par-Ker ceramic wood flooring® by Porcelanosa, used as flooring throughout the property.
+The work of architect Patrizia Burato, this open-plan 150-square metre apartment joins the kitchen to the dining room with black framed sliding doors and PAR-KER® ceramic wood flooring by Porcelanosa throughout the property.

 The continuous design creates the perfect backdrop to highlight the uniqueness of each room and order of the various elements, bringing construction materials to the fore of the décor.
-This runs through the three bathrooms, where contrasts between the different textures - wood (Par-Ker®) and stone - result in a fresh take on classic style, all complemented by Butech decorative profiles (Pro-mate 5 Chrome profile), adding interest to the corners.
+This also occurs in the three bathrooms, where the contrasting textures of wood (PAR-KER®) and stone result in a fresh take on classic style, all complemented by Butech decorative profiles (Pro-mate 5 Chrome profile), adding interest to the corners.

 The master bathroom blends ceramic parquet with stone inspired wall tiles by Porcelanosa, Round taps and an Arquitect toilet by Noken, also chosen for the other bathrooms.

-The second bathroom features a more natural aesthetic, with ceramic parquet flooring by Par-ker® and Image wall tiles.
-These tiles reproduce the texture and sheen of stone, and combine beautifully with the Noken Lounge mirror and Unique oval washbasin by Krion® Solid, with high resistance against blows, zero porosity and bacteriostatic properties, making the space cleaner and healthier.
+The second bathroom features a more natural aesthetic, with ceramic parquet flooring by PAR-KER® and Image wall tiles.
+These tiles reproduce the texture and sheen of stone, and combine beautifully with the Noken Lounge mirror and Unique oval washbasin by KRION® Solid, whose high resistance to knocks, zero porosity and bacteriostatic properties work to improve the health profile of the space.
 As recommended by Porcelanosa, to ensure the perfect placement of each tile, they were installed using grout and materials by Butech, with an innovative composition that results in an unlimited surface.

 Architect: Patrizia Burato